deepdeepdot/nano-deep-learning/04_assignment.md

-# Assignment 4: Image Classifier
+# Assignment 4: CIFAR 10 and ML5.js

 For this assignment, you'll need to accomplish these three items:
 * Run the CIFAR 10 project and save the results